zihaoxu/My_Portfolio/README.md

 # Zihao's Portfolio
 Welcome to my data science Portfolio!
 This repository is designed to give you a better sense of who I am, what I am capable of, and what I am passionate about.
 I am currently looking for a summer internship in data science.
-If you are interesed in reaching out to me, my email address is zihao.xu@pomona.edu.
+If you are interested in reaching out to me, my email address is zihao.xu@pomona.edu.

 ## Basic information
 ### Resume